-Each of the ladies forming the vocal ensemble Canto Soave has for many years followed her own distinct path in various fields of music and musical theater, serving a wide range of repertoires and aesthetics.
-As a result of their many fruitful collaborations they have created Canto Soave, out of love for the beauty born from the harmonious sounding of female voices in the works of the most prominent composers of the Renaissance and the Baroque.
-Equally interested in the contemporary musical idioms they collaborate with young composers specializing in electroacoustic composition.
+Each member of the Canto Soave vocal ensemble has for many years followed her own distinctive path in various branches of music and musical theatre, exploring a wide range of repertoires and styles.
+Following many fruitful collaborations Canto Soave was created out of its members’ love for the beauty of the harmonious sound produced by female voices in the works of the most prominent composers of the Renaissance and the Baroque periods.
+Equally interested in contemporary musical idioms, they also work with young composers specializing in electroacoustic composition.

-She has studied choral conducting, classical singing, violoncello, piano and accordion and has earned all her degrees with highest distinction and first prize.
-With a scholarship from IKY she has continued her studies at the Music Department of the Ionian University from where she graduated with a degree in Orchestral Conducting, earning the highest grade and a first prize.
-She furthered her studies with a postgraduate course in orchestral conducting earning her Master degree with first class and distinction.
+Natassa studied choral conducting, classical singing, violoncello, piano and accordion, obtaining the highest distinctions and first prizes for all her diplomas.
+With a scholarship from IKY she continued her studies in the Music Department of the Ionian University from where she graduated with a degree in Orchestral Conducting, earning the highest grade and a first prize.
+She furthered her studies with a postgraduate course in orchestral conducting, earning a first class Master’s degree with distinction.

-She has participated in workshops with the Bach Academy singing under the direction of Helmut Rilling.
-She has collaborated as a soloist with the Symphonic Orchestra of ΕΡΤ, the National Orchestra of Thessaloniki, the Camerata, the Orchestra of the University of Athens and other orchestral ensembles, performing works such as Handel’s Messiah, Haydn’s The Creation, Bach Cantata’s.
-She has also performed operatic parts such as Pamina in Mozart’s The Magic Flute and Bellinda in Purcell’s Dido and Aeneas.
-She has recorded for Radio 3.
+She has participated in singing workshops with the Bach Academy under the direction of Helmut Rilling.
+As a soloist she has collaborated with the Symphonic Orchestra of ΕRΤ, the National Orchestra of Thessaloniki, the Camerata, the Orchestra of the University of Athens and other orchestral ensembles, performing works such as Handel’s Messiah, Haydn’s The Creation, and Bach’s Cantatas.
+She has also performed operatic rôles such as Pamina in Mozart’s The Magic Flute and Bellinda in Purcell’s Dido and Aeneas.
+She has recorded for Greece’s Radio 3.

-She is active on the contemporary music scene collaborating with IEMA (Institute of Research in Modern Acoustics) as a violoncello player.
+She is active on the contemporary music scene, working with the IEMA (Institute of Research in Modern Acoustics) as a violoncello player.

 She has conducted the Symphonic Orchestra of ERT, the Orchestra of the Ionian University, the Orchestra of Modern Music of ERT, the choir of the National Opera House, the Radio choir and small orchestral ensembles.

-She has taught the class of choral conducting in the Conservatory of Athens.
+She has taught choral conducting in the Athens Conservatory.

 Katerina Ktona was born in Athens.
 She received a piano diploma (1st Prize) from the Athens Conservatory.
-With a scholarship from the German government, DAAD, she specialized in harpsichord and clavichord with Hedwig Bilgram at the Staatliche Hochschule fur Musik in Munich, where she graduated in 1976 with the highest dinstiction.
+With a scholarship from the German government, DAAD, she specialized in harpsichord and clavichord with Hedwig Bilgram at the Staatliche Hochschule für Musik in Munich, where she graduated in 1976 with the highest distinction.
 She has also attended seminars with Kenneth Gilberd in Belgium and Ton Koopman in Scotland.

-In 1977 she has started her professional career in Greece.
-She has collaborated with several international artists such as Marcel St-Cyr, Roberto Fabbriciani, Carlo Denti, and Nicolas Kynaston with whom she has presented works for organ and harpsichord.
+She began her professional career in Greece in 1977.
+She has worked with international artists such as Marcel St-Cyr, Roberto Fabbriciani, Carlo Denti, and Nicolas Kynaston, with whom she has presented works for organ and harpsichord.

-She is a founding member of the Greek baroque ensemble SINFONIA, which has collaborated with soloists such as Nancy Argenta, Greta de Reyghere, Michael Chance and with conductors such as Eric van Nevel and Paul Dombrecht.
-SINFONIA has also appeared together with the British ensemble His Majesties Sugbutts and Cornets.
-She is a cofounder of the vocal ensemble Canto Soave.
+She is a founding member of the Greek Baroque ensemble SINFONIA, which has collaborated with soloists such as Nancy Argenta, Greta de Reyghere and Michael Chance and with conductors such as Eric van Nevel and Paul Dombrecht.
+SINFONIA has also appeared together with the British ensemble His Majesty’s Sugbutts and Cornets.
+Katerina is a cofounder of the vocal ensemble Canto Soave.

-Katerina Ktona has performed as soloist with the Orchestra of the Greek Radio and Television, the Athens State Orchestra, and the Greek chamber orchestra Camerata, with which she has collaborated in the first Greek performance of the Concerto for Harpsichord and Strings by Nicolas Gorecki.
-She has also given the first Greek performance of works for solo harpsichord based on Byzantine themes by the Greek composer Dion Aryvas.
+Katerina Ktona has performed as a soloist with the Orchestra of the Greek Radio and Television, the Athens State Orchestra, and the Greek chamber orchestra Camerata.
+For the latter she participated in the first Greek performance of the Concerto for Harpsichord and Strings by Nicolas Gorecki.
+She also gave the first Greek performance of works for solo harpsichord based on Byzantine themes by the Greek composer Dion Aryvas.

 Katerina Ktona is a harpsichord professor at the Nakas Conservatory.

-Born in Athens, she studied piano and classical singing at the Athens Conservatoire.
+Born in Athens, she studied piano and classical singing at the Athens Conservatory.
 As a scholar of the Onassis Foundation she pursued her vocal studies in Milan, Italy, and in Rome with Renata Scotto as a member of the Opera Studio in the National Academy of Santa Cecilia.
-She has also studied theatre and the art of performance (Drama school Εμπρός and Attis Theater, the Acting Method of Terzopoulos).
-As a debutante, she has participated in the international young artists program of the Aegean Opera under the artistic direction of the American baritone Sherrill Milnes.
-Since then, she appears regularly on stage performing a wide repertoire ranging from baroque to contemporary music.
-She works regularly with Evelina Arapidi and George Stefanakidis (Chromatic Sequence) in the creation of sui generis performances, such as Pietà, a performance awarded in the International Theater Festival AndriyivskyFest, in Kiev, June 2018, and with the avant garde artist and sound designer Constantine Skourlis.
+She also studied theatre and performance art (Drama school Εμπρός and Attis Theater, the Acting Method of Terzopoulos).
+As a debutant, she took part in the international young artists programme of the Aegean Opera under the artistic direction of the American baritone Sherrill Milnes.
+Since then she has appeared regularly on stage performing a wide repertoire ranging from Baroque to contemporary music.
+She works regularly with Evelina Arapidi and George Stefanakidis (Chromatic Sequence) in the creation of sui generis performances, such as Pietà, an award-winning performance at the AndriyivskyFest International Theater Festival in Kiev, June 2018, and with the avant garde artist and sound designer Constantine Skourlis.

-Since 2008 she performs regularly with the pianist Titos Gouvelis, exploring the art song repertoire in its many periods and forms.
-Their relationship in music affected them so much they had to be married.
+Since 2008 Maira has performed regularly with the pianist Titos Gouvelis, exploring the art song repertoire in its many forms throughout history.
+Their relationship in music affected them so much that it led to their marriage.

 Effi Minakoulis was born in Athens.
-She studied French Literature, classical guitar and classical singing and completed her studies with distinction and first prize.
-With a scholarship from the British Council and the Guildhall School of Music and Drama she furthered her studies at the Early Music Department of the Guildhall School, studying renaissance lute, theorbo, and singing with some of the foremost professionals of the Early Music scene (Nigel North, Mary Nichols, David Roblou, Emma Kirkby).
+She studied French literature, classical guitar and classical singing and completed her studies with first prize and distinction.
+With a scholarship from the British Council and the Guildhall School of Music and Drama she furthered her studies at the Early Music Department of the Guildhall School, studying Renaissance lute and theorbo, and singing with some of the foremost professionals of the Early Music scene (Nigel North, Mary Nichols, David Roblou, Emma Kirkby).
 She holds a MMus in Historic and Systematic Musicology from the National Kapodistrian University of Greece.

-As a member of various renaissance and baroque groups she has performed in all major venues in Greece and abroad and has collaborated with artists such as Michael Chance, Nancy Argenta, His Majesties Sagbutts and Cornets and Eric van Nevel.
-As a lute player she has collaborated with most Greek Orchestras and has participated in many performances of Baroque Operas such as She has also participated in the performance and the first worldwide recordings of Handel’s Oreste with Camerata Stuttgart and Arianna in Creta, Tamerlano and Giulio Cesare with the Patras Orchestra for the German company MDG, the CD Nativita di Christo containing Italian 17th century music, the CD Lovely Echoes with medieval and 21st century music and the CD Vita Segreta-Musica Segreta containing Italian music of the 16th and 17th century composed by female composers or for female vocal ensembles.
+As a member of various Renaissance and Baroque groups she has performed in all major venues in Greece and abroad and has worked with artists such as Michael Chance, Nancy Argenta, His Majesty’s Sagbutts and Cornets and Eric van Nevel.
+As a lute player she has collaborated with most Greek orchestras and has participated in many performances of Baroque Operas.
+She also featured in the performance and the first worldwide recordings of Handel’s Oreste with Camerata Stuttgart and Arianna in Creta, Tamerlano and Giulio Cesare with the Patras Orchestra for the German company MDG, the CD Nativita di Christo containing Italian 17th century music, the CD Lovely Echoes with medieval and 21st century music and the CD Vita Segreta-Musica Segreta featuring Italian music of the 16th and 17th centuries composed by female composers or for female vocal ensembles.

-As a singer she is active in the Early Music scene promoting the vocal music of the 16th and 17th centuries.
+As a singer she is active in the Early Music scene promoting vocal music of the 16th and 17th centuries.
 She has collaborated with the Orchestra of the Municipality of Athens and the Orchestra of the American College of Athens in the performance of J. S. Bach’s Christmas Oratorio and Magnificat, A. Vivaldi’ s Gloria, W. A. Mozart’s Requiem and The Magic Flute, and Verdi’s Traviata.
-She is a founding member of the vocal ensemble Family Voices which performs a wide range of music in creative blending and of the ensemble Anima Graeca which specializes in Greek and Jewish music.
+She is a founding member of the vocal ensemble Family Voices, which performs a wide range of creative fusion music and of the ensemble Anima Graeca, which specializes in Greek and Jewish music.
 She is a member of the professional choir of the Municipality of Athens.

 She is also active as an educator.
 She has collaborated with the Athens Concert Hall in the presentation of Sunday Morning Concerts for young listeners.
-Since 2016 she collaborates with the Friends of the Greek Island and Sea organizing and leading interactive musical workshops for children in various islands.
-She also participates in the planning and the presentation of the educational program of the Orchestra and the Choir of the Municipality of Athens.
+Since 2016 she has been working with the Friends of the Greek Islands and the Sea, organizing and leading interactive musical workshops for children in various islands.
+She also participates in the planning and presentation of the educational programme of the Orchestra and the Choir of the Municipality of Athens.

 Born in London, a graduate of Cambridge University, soprano Diane Sutherland has sung many different repertoires with choirs in the UK, France, Luxembourg, Belgium and Greece.
 A member of the Brussels Light Opera Company since 1986, she has taken part in numerous operas, operettas and musicals.
 Her repertoire includes theatre and cabaret.
 Diane has performed three times at the Patmos Sacred Music Festival.
 In 2016 she gave a song recital accompanied by the pianist Panos Karan.
 Diane has extensive experience of improvisation (words and music), writes lyrics, and has recorded 20 albums with the composer and producer Bruno Libert.